bout3fiddy/curve-router/README.md

 # Curve Router

-A work in progress dex router for curve.exchange.
+A work in progress pythonic dex router for assets in a Curve pool.
 The current implementation is a simple depth-first search.

 ### TODO: